Search This Blog

 Mount Abu’s Blackouts Amid Rising Tensions in the Subcontinent.

-Turbulent events unfolding in the region have overshadowed the tranquility of Mount Abu’s weather.
+Turbulent events unfolding in the region have overshadowed the tranquillity of Mount Abu’s weather.
 On April 22, 2025, in Indian-administered Kashmir near Pahalgam, a tragedy claimed the lives of 26 Hindu tourist civilians.
 The brutal attack has plunged the nation into grief and sparked international alarm.

-In response, India launched "Operation Sindoor" on May 6, targeting alleged militant sites in Pakistan and Pakistan-administered Jammu and Kashmir.
+In response, India launched "Operation Sindor" on May 6, targeting alleged militant sites in Pakistan and Pakistan-administered Jammu and Kashmir.
 These operations mark the most significant escalation between the two nuclear-armed neighbours since the 2019 Pulwama attack.

 The tension has been palpable, with fears of a broader military conflict looming large.
 As part of precautionary measures, Mount Abu observed blackouts on the nights of May 9 and 10.
 These blackouts, reminiscent of wartime protocols, serve as a sobering reminder of the volatile reality beyond our serene hills.